NIA ACHIEVEMENTS

 2005

-- Spearheaded a meeting with Capital Health Systems and Mercer Campus, including planners and city officials, to produce a Comprehensive Redevelopment Plan for the redevelopment of the Rutherford Ave. area
+• Spearheaded a meeting with Capital Health Systems and Mercer Campus, including planners and city officials, to produce a Comprehensive Redevelopment Plan for the redevelopment of Rutherford Ave.

 2011